 If the house were passed along at death, as part of an estate, it would be valued on a "step-up" basis, resetting at the market value on transfer and reducing potential future gains.

-"There's always a trade-off between avoiding estate taxes and having to pay capital gains taxes," Brady says.
-"Traditionally, the trade-off favored capital gains taxes because the estate tax rate was so much higher: up to 55 percent in the old days.
+"There's always a trade-off between avoiding estate taxes and having to pay capital gains taxes," Kolm says.
+"Traditionally, the trade-off favored capital gains taxes, because the estate tax rate was so much higher: up to 55 percent in the old days.
 Today, it's 40 percent.
 And the capital gains rate can be more substantial than it used to be, particularly in states like California.
 It's a lot closer call than it used to be."

 Options for family needs

-If you are interested in giving a gift of equity, but want to split it between children or need to stay in the house after you make the gift, there are guidelines for those situations as well.
+If you are interested in giving a gift of equity but want to split it between children or need to stay in the house after you make the gift, there are guidelines for those situations as well.

 Parents who want to continue to live in the home after the gift may use what's called a Qualified Personal Residence Trust.
 The home is placed into a trust to benefit the children, but the parents reserve right to live in the house for a period of time — 15 years, for example.
 Because of that right, the gift is considered less valuable.
 But the value of the home is still measured at the time of the gift, not when the children move in.
-"Even if the house tripled in value, there's no further gift amount, and it's out of the estate," Brady says.
+"Even if the house triples in value, there's no further gift amount, and it's out of the estate," Kolm says.

 Please consult your financial professionals including a tax advisor to determine which, if any, strategy is appropriate for your unique situation.